-"The discount rate that reflects the determination of the Discount rate assumption to be used as follow: "The discount rate that reflects the time value of money is best approximated by reference to market yields at the reporting date on government bonds.
-Where there is no deep market in government bonds with sufficiently long maturity to match the estimated maturity of all the benefit payments, an entity uses current market rates of the appropriate term to discount shorter term payments, and estimates the discount rate for longer maturities by extrapolating current market rates along the yield curve."
+Grap 25 defines the determination of the Discount rate assumption to be used as follow: "The discount rate that reflects the time value of money is best approximated by reference to market yields at the reporting date on government bonds.
+Where there is no deep market in government by distribution of all the benefit payments, an entity uses current market rates of the appropriate term to discount shorter term payments, and estimates the discount rate for longer maturities by extrapolating current market rates along the yield curve.